ceramicnetwork/js-dag-jose-utils/README.md

 # dag-jose-utils

-This library provides utilities for using the dag-jose ipld codec.
-It uses dag-cbor to encode payloads and cleartexts to CIDs.
+This library provides utilities for using the [DAG-JOSE](https://github.com/ceramicnetwork/js-dag-jose) IPLD codec.
+It uses [DAG-CBOR](https://github.com/ipld/js-dag-cbor) to encode payloads and cleartexts to CIDs.

 ## Installation
 First install the package